SpotIM/spotim-integration-docs/wordpress/README.md

 6. Return to your WordPress dashboard and click **Settings** > **Spot.IM Settings** > **WP Sync**.
 7. Enter your Spot ID in the Spot ID text box, then click **Save Changes**.

+## Configuring Spot.IM Comments location

+In Advanced tab of the SpotIM plugin, you can see three options of positioning the comments:
+- Replace WordPress Comments - Spot.IM comments will be located where the WP comments widget appeared before.
+- After the content - Spot.IM comments will appear at the bottom of the page
+- Let the theme decide - This allows to place the Spot.IM comments in a custom position.
+    When choosing this option, you need to inject 'SpotIM_Frontend::display_comments()' code wherever comments should be
+    displayed.

 ## Importing Spot.IM Comments Into WordPress

 You can import your Spot.IM comments into WordPress.
 This allows you to view, moderate, and filter comments through the WordPress dashboard.